mich3lam/AutoLevelUp/README.md

 # AutoLevelUp
 Updated AutoLevelUp

-Updated Version of https://github.com/ndd305/Lsharp AutoLevelUp :D All Credits belong to ndd305 :) !
+Updated Version of https://github.com/ndd305/Lsharp AutoLevelUp.

+Credits to ndd305 for the original code.

+I updated all skill squences to 6.6 :)